ulrichwisser/umpy/README.md

 ### CDS/CDNSKEY

-TODO: - checks that CDS and CDNSKEY point to the same keys or both use algorithm zero
+- checks that CDS and CDNSKEY point to the same keys or both use algorithm zero

 ### DNSKEY